-The remote system administrator must not change the 'Jobs to overwrite' settings.
-If E-shredding is disabled for 'scan jobs' or 'print jobs without security code', the DAC is no longer in the certified configuration and is no longer able to assure the security of 'scan jobs' and 'print jobs without security code'.
+The remote System administrator must not change the 'Sensitive Jobs' settings.
+If E-shredding is disabled for 'copy jobs', 'scan jobs', 'print jobs' or 'print jobs with PIN', the SI is no longer in the certified configuration and is no longer able to assure the security of copy jobs, scan jobs and print jobs.